virtual-labs/exp-characterize-temperature-sensor-coep/experiment/aim.md

-## To understand the working principle of RTD.
+## To understand the working principle of RTD